shantamsultania/Template-for-portfolio/README.md

 # Template-for-portfolio

-This is a templete for portfolio maker using html,css and json.
+This is a template for portfolio maker using html,css and json.

 ## Template portfolio is a basic template for Google Chrome Extension